davea42/libdwarf-code/README.md

-If you are not using one of the three build systems provided and are linking code against a static library libdwarf.a You must arrange to  define the macro LIBDWARF_BUILD in compiling your code that does a #include "libdwarf.h".
+If you are not using one of the three build systems provided and are linking code against a static library libdwarf.a You must arrange to  define the macro LIBDWARF_STATIC in compiling your code that does a #include "libdwarf.h".

 ## REQUIREMENTS from a libdwarf<name>.tar.xz